 - Board Games.
 Whether you host a team-based competition like Scrabble or hold an open recreation and game hour where children and seniors are encouraged to explore all of the games and puzzles your recreation center has to offer, both age groups will benefit from activities that challenge their cognitive memory skills.

 - Music Classes.
 Music is an art form that brings people together and offers skills that can be refined at any age.
 Open music classes to all age groups and give youth and seniors a chance to learn a new skill—and perform—together.

 There are so many life lessons, skills, and moments of enjoyment that can be possible when our two bookend generations collaborate and learn from one another.
 Local government parks and recreation offers the perfect opportunity to introduce local seniors to local youth and give them a safe space to enjoy impactful activities together.
 Once you establish your new program offerings, don’t forget to promote them to the public.
-Download our Parks and Recreation Marketing Tips eBook by clicking the image below for low-cost, easily executable advertising advice.
+Download our Parks and Recreation Marketing Tips eBook for low-cost, easily executable advertising advice.